 Within the CVRD, the labour force is somewhat geographically clustered.
 Note that this refers to the residential locations of workers in these sectors rather than where this employment takes place.
-Electoral area D includes a cluster of education workers.
+Electoral area A includes clusters of education workers and public administration workers.
+In contrast, there are notably few agriculture, forestry, fishing and hunting workers.